-A superb Grade II listed Georgian house offering spacious accommodation, ideal for families and large groups.
+A warm and comfortable Grade II listed Georgian house offering spacious accommodation, ideal for families and large groups.

 Rennington House is situated in an excellent location close to a charming small village with a good pub and just four miles from Alnwick and Northumberland’s stunning beaches.

-There is ample entertaining space with a drawing room, atmospheric dining room, country-style kitchen with adjacent snug, office / library and plenty of space for the storage of outdoor kit in the boot room and utility room.
-An adjoining barn/games room with table tennis, badminton, table football, and dart board is sure to keep all members of the party entertained and is perfect for rainy day entertainment.
+Offering warm, comfortable accommodation, there is ample entertaining space with a drawing room, atmospheric dining room, country-style kitchen with adjacent snug, office / library and plenty of space for the storage of outdoor kit in the boot room and utility room.

 Upstairs there are two bath / shower rooms and six bedrooms; 5 doubles (two of which can be twin on request) and a bunk room.
-The principal bedroom accommodation is at one end of the house where there are four bedrooms and a recently modernised family bathroom.
+The principal bedroom accommodation is at one end of the house where there are four bedrooms and a family bathroom.
 Accessed by a separate staircase is a further two double bedrooms and a shower room.

 Outside the gardens are fully-enclosed for the safety of dogs and children.
 There’s an outside dining area with barbecue, a south facing garden to the front and a west facing walled garden.
-Extensive outbuildings include kennels and four stables (horses are welcome for an additional fee) and plenty of space for the storage of outdoor kit.
+Extensive outbuildings include kennels and plenty of space for the storage of outdoor kit.
+Finally, an adjacent barn/games room with table tennis, badminton, table football, and dart board is sure to keep all members of the party entertained and is perfect for rainy days.

-Kitchen is fully equipped with electric four oven Aga, large fridge / freezer, ice maker, dishwasher and microwave, plenty of utensils and good quality china and glasses, granite work top and stone floor along with large kitchen table with seating for 12.
+Kitchen - fully equipped with electric four oven Aga, large fridge / freezer, dishwasher and microwave, granite work surfaces and stone floor along with large kitchen table with seating for six.

-Adjoining the kitchen is a snug with French doors to the garden, children’s books and games and a flat screen TV.
+Snug with French doors to the rear enclosed garden, children’s books, games and toys and a flat-screen TV.